Efficient Orthogonal Fine-Tuning with Principal Subspace Adaptation: Visual Classification on VTAB-1K

-We follow the experimental settings in~\cite{liu2024parameter, ma2024parameter}, adjusting learning rates, weight decay, and training epochs accordingly.
-Following~\cite{kopiczko2024vera, lingam2024svft, balazy2024lora-xs}, we also separate learning rates for the classification head and PEFT modules, with a fixed learning rate applied to the head across all methods.
-Full hyperparameter details are provided in Table~\ref{app:tab-hyper-vtab}.
+We adopt the experimental settings from~\citep{liu2024parameter, ma2024parameter}, adjusting learning rates, weight decay, and training epochs accordingly.
+Following~\citep{balazy2024lora-xs, kopiczko2024vera, lingam2024svft}, we separate learning rates for the classification head and PEFT modules, with a fixed learning rate applied to the head across all methods.
+Complete hyperparameter configurations are listed in Table~\ref{app:tab-hyper-vtab}.